GoldenElf58/JavaChess/README.md

 - Use `cmd`+`z` / `left arrow` / `a` / `j` to undo a move
 - Use `cmd`+`y` / `cmd`+`shift`+`z` / `right arrow` / `d` / `l` to redo a move
 - Right click for pencil markings (drag for arrows)
+- The text box lets you input an allotted time for the bot in seconds.
+It will set when you press enter
+- White/Black Human/Bot toggles between whether each side is bot or human
+- BETA: Deep Test plays 500 games between the two bots to see which one is better